 The survey is based on a sample of Danish retail trade enterprises.
-The sample includes approximately 2,000 enterprises, and at the time of the first publication, the figures for a month are based on responses from approximately 1,600 of these enterprises.
-The enterprises are sampled on the basis of yearly turnover, based on VAT-declarations to the Danish tax administration.
+The sample includes approximately 2,000 enterprises, and at the time of the first publication, the figures for a month are based on responses from approximately 1,700 of these enterprises.